Skip to main content

 Gollard Tower

-This tower probably dates back to the 13th century when a family with the name of Gollard were the Lords of this seigniory.
-These Lords were vassals of the Duke of Brabant but were situated on the very border of the Duchy with the Principality of Liège.
-So, situated between the fortified manors of Jauche and Linsmeau, it would probably have had a defensive aim.
+This tower probably dates back to the 13th century, when a family named Gollard held this seigniory.
+These lords were vassals of the Duke of Brabant, but were located on the very border of the duchy with the Principality of Liège.
+Situated between the fortified manors of Jauche and Linsmeau, it likely served a defensive purpose.

-In the middle of the 14th century the seigniory passes to the Herbais family.
-Several other owners succeed them.
+In the middle of the 14th century, the seigniory passed to the Herbais family.
+Several other owners followed them.

-In the 15th century the castle is said to encompass a keep, a house, a farm building, a water mill and a chapel.
-It are the remains of the keep that we see at present.
+In the 15th century, the castle is said to have included a keep, a house, a farm building, a water mill, and a chapel.
+What we see today are the remains of the keep.

-In 1678 the castle was bought by the Drouhot family.
-They probably didn't live in the castle as it was already a ruin in the 18th century.
+In 1678, the castle was purchased by the Drouhot family.
+They probably didn't live in the castle, as it was already in ruins by the 18th century.

 Gallery